openath/openath.github.io/_posts/2019-08-28-how-we-can-help-xc.md

 ## _2 Competition Management & Results Display_

-In a nutshell, the Competition Management System (CMS) is website based software designed to take all the pen, paper, time & stress out of the organistion and running of athletics competitions.
-It provides an individual and completely tailored microsite for your competition.
+In a nutshell, the Competition Management System is web based software designed to take all the pen, paper, time & stress out of the organistion and running of athletics competitions.
+It provides an individual and completely tailored microsite for your competition, meaning you can organise it exactly as you want, from detailed information through to logo display.
 Importantly, this is integrated into the Entry system meaning all athletes, events and any updates are incorporated seamlessly.

 [![Results](http://file.opentrack.run/img/2019/not_results3.jpg)](http://file.opentrack.run/img/2019/not_results3.jpg)

-- Quick and easy "copy and paste" set-up
-- Tailored configurable set-up: age group limitations, scoring, athlete check-in, etc.
-- Integrated finish line technology
-- Live as-it-happens results input, updates & displays
-- Team Scores
-- Automatic reports and start lists/field cards
+Organisers and officials love it . . .
+ 	. . .  it provides a quick and simple set-up, easily pasted from Excel.
+The framework is completely configurable by the user allowing all manner of design: age group limitations, scoring, athlete check-in, etc. Automatic reports and start/results lists are also produced in an instant!

+Fans and spectators love it . . .
+	 . . . it provides live, real-time results and scores straight to their mobile device.

 ## _3 Race Timing_

-Whilst athletics participation increasing can only be a good thing, one of the issues with the escalation is the growing cost.
+Athletics participation increasing can only be a good thing, however it does come with a potential escalation of costs.
 Many events nowadays use chip timing for even simple races, such as XC.
 OpenTrack have a straightforward and manageable race timing software that you can use for free.
 Designed to work on phone and tablets this is great for keeping costs down whilst maintaining the detail and accuracy required.

 ## Current Users

-OpenTrack is currently used all across the UK for various competitions, ranging from XC & County Championships through to national events.
+OpenTrack is currently used all across the UK for various competitions, ranging from XC leagues and county championships through to national events.

 Importantly, Welsh Athletics use it exclusively for all their major championships, whilst countries such as Norway, Estonia, Malta & Cyprus use it to manage their entire athletic database and competitions.

+## Testimonials

 "Have never spent less time doing results due to the automation"
 	Darran Williams, Welsh Athletics, Competition Officer